4 Americans kidnapped in northern Mexico, officials say

 “All four Americans were placed in a vehicle and taken from the scene by armed men,” the office said.
 The FBI is offering a $50,000 reward for the return of the victims and the arrest of the culprits.

-Tamaulipas state police said people had been killed and injured Friday, but did not say how many or give details of the violence.
+Tamaulipas state police said people had been killed and injured Friday, but did not say how many.
+The state police said that neither police nor the military were involved in Friday’s shootouts.

+“There have been two armed incidents between unidentified civilians,” the state police said Friday on social media.
+“The exact number of the fallen is being corroborated.”

+Victims of violence in Matamoros and other large border cities of Tamaulipas often go uncounted, because the cartels have a history taking bodies of their own with them.
+Local media often avoid reporting on such incidents out of safety concerns, creating an information vacuum.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.